Facebook-f Instagram Linkedin

 • Describe the common causes, clinical signs and treatment of disorders of coagulation

-• Describe the causes and management of anaemia
+• Describe the pathophysiology, causes and management of anaemia

-• Understand the indications for the use of blood products including whole blood, packed red blood cells, fresh frozen plasma
+• Understand the indications for the use and adverse reactions of blood products including whole blood, packed red blood cells, fresh frozen plasma

 Module 3: Anaesthesia, analgesia and sedation and therapeutics